schlizzawg/cobaltkit/README.md

 - run:
     - `docker compose up -d api` if you changed `COBALT_MODE` to `api`
     - `docker compose up -d` otherwise

-### additional setup: podman
-this only applies if you want to use podman.

-you will need:
-- podman-compose
-- network_backend must be `netavark` for DNS resolution

-setting this up is beyond the scope of this project, consult google